cheeyeelim/hdb-resale/README.md

 Code repository that handles data retrieval, processing and model training for HDB resale analytics.

-It is intends to be installed as a package to power both the backend (i.e. Airflow pipeline) and the frontend (i.e. Dash).
+It is intended to be installed as a package to power both the backend (i.e. Airflow pipeline) and the frontend (i.e. Dash) for HDB resale analytics tool.

 # How to Deploy